An Illustrated History of Old Sutton in St. Helens, Lancashire

 The two pictures on the right contrast the improvements in coal preparation, which for many years had involved the sorting of coal by hand.
 Women and men undertook this arduous task in screens buildings, grading and separating the coal from dirt.
 The second photograph (bottom right) demonstrates how manual screening had largely been replaced by sophisticated treatment facilities.
 The picture shows the process control room - with automated push-button systems and television scanners - which enabled the washing, grading and blending of coal to the particular needs of Bold’s customers.
 Some traditional screening did, however, continue but on a very small scale, primarily removing associated mining items, such as timber and steel items, via magnets.
 The modernisation of Bold’s coal preparation facilities was based on the National Coal Board’s recognition that the market for coal was changing, with a major decline in the use of coal on the railways and a drive for using cleaner domestic fuel.
 This presented the NCB with the opportunity to increase the value of the end saleable product, through the introduction of new and cost-effective scientific processes.

-The band performing at the centenary celebrations was no doubt the Bold Miners’ Welfare Band, which was formed around 1970 and folded about 1990.
+The band performing at the centenary celebrations was the Bold Miners’ Brass Band, which was formed around 1970 and folded about 1990.
 They were said to be the last miners' band playing on the Lancashire coalfield.
-The band were based at the aforementioned Bold Miners' Institute, which was officially opened on July 20th 1957 in Fleet Lane in Parr.
-It still exists and in the 1970s consisted of a concert room, ballroom, lounge, bars and recreational areas.
-The sporting activities were held on the Institute’s Recreation Ground which opened on Saturday June 8th 1963.
-A march of thousands of miners led by bands processed through the town to the ground, where there were sports, morris dancers, a gala queen competition and a fair.
+The band were based at the aforementioned Bold Miners' Institute.

 Despite the state-of-the art technology inside the pit, Bold was still employing steam locomotives outside.
 This was essentially because the colliery had begun supplying coal to Fiddlers Ferry power station and this required large 48 ton wagons.
 Bold then had two engines: a North British 0-4-0 diesel hydraulic and 'Whiston', a Hunslet Engine Co. austerity class steam loco that was kept as a spare.
 The handling of the larger wagons on the steep gradient at Bold colliery from the weighbridge to the British Rail exchange sidings caused the diesel engine to overheat.
 Unsuccessful attempts at curing the problem were made by locomotive fitters from Walkden.